dynilib/dynibatch/README.md

 * **Usability**: with a given config file, generating mini-batches is as easy as

         mb_gen = MiniBatchGen.from_config(config)
-        mb_gen.start()
         mb_gen_e = mb_gen.execute(with_targets=True)

         # get the first mini-batch
         data, targets = next(mb_gen_e)

 More details and examples can be found in the tutorial.

 ## Install